1RaY-1/check-ip/README.md

 # About
-Simple C program that checks if ip adresses or websites are active or not using shell "**ping**" command.
+Simple program to check if ip adresses are active or not using shell **ping** command.

 # Installation
 * ```git clone https://github.com/1RaY-1/check-ip```